 - (1) In circumstances where the Chief of Police personally determines that a member could not effectively perform the requested assignment, the Chief of Police reserves the right to disapprove the assignment of a member in the following areas:

 - (a) Covert Operations

 - (b) Internal Affairs Bureau

 - (c) Inspections Section of the Professional Standards Bureau

 - (d) Police Net Operations Unit

 - (e) Field Training, Recruit and Advanced Training Units of the Training Bureau

 - (f) Homeland Security Section Lieutenant and Terrorism Early Warning Unit (TEW renamed Counter Terrorism Unit);

-- (g) Professional Standards Bureau Discipline/Grievance Lieutenants; and
+- (g) Professional Standards Bureau Discipline/Grievance Lieutenants:

-- (h) SWAT Lieutenants.
+- (h) SWAT Lieutenants; and

+- (i) Mobile Crisis Response Unit;

 - (2) In circumstances where the Chief of Police personally determines that a member could not effectively perform the requested assignment because of a sustained finding of untruthfulness as reflected in the file kept pursuant to Section 10.10(L), the Chief of Police reserves the right to disapprove the assignment of a member in all of the areas set out in Section 11.1(I)(1), above, and in the following areas:

 - (a) Professional Standards Bureau excluding Research and Development and FOP Special;

 - (b) Criminal Intelligence Unit;

 - (c) Assault/Homicide Section;

 - (d) Sexual Assault Section; and

-- (e) Court Liaison Section.
+(e) Court Liaison Section.

-If a member's assignment has been disapproved under this Section 11.1(I), the Chief of Police shall explain in writing, to the extent possible, the reasons for such disapproval upon request of the member.
+The member shall be notified if a member's assignment has been disapproved under this Section 11.1(I).
+The Chief of Police or designee shall explain in writing, to the member, the reasons for such disapproval upon request of the member.